jolin-io/WhereTraits.jl/README.md

 ## Performance + Comparison with [mauro3/SimpleTraits.jl](https://github.com/mauro3/SimpleTraits.jl)

-The following examples mirrors  https://github.com/mauro3/SimpleTraits.jl#performance.
+For a high-level comparison between ``Traits.@traits`` and ``SimpleTraits.jl`` see the respective [discourse discussion](https://discourse.julialang.org/t/announcing-traits-jl-a-revival-of-julia-traits/35683/5?u=schlichtanders).

-We start with defining a custom function ``fn``, a custom Trait ``Tr`` and some methods for ``fn`` dispatching on the trait.
+The following examples mirror https://github.com/mauro3/SimpleTraits.jl#details-of-method-dispatch.
-As you see, this package recommends to use julia's standard dispatch mechanism instead of custom macro definitions.
-This way the interactions with normal, non-trait-based dispatch becomes way more natural.
+We start with defining a custom function ``fn``, a custom Trait function ``isTr`` and some methods for ``fn`` dispatching on the trait.
 ```julia
 isTr(_) = false